China's central banker says yuan level 'appropriate', trade tensions risk to global economy

 "Signs of disruptions have emerged in global trade and in global industry chains, supply chains, and value chains," he said.
 "Trade tensions have dampened market confidence, which may amplify financial market volatility and drag down economic growth."

-On IMF quotas, Yi said that IMF members needed to honor previous commitments to adjust the IMF's shareholding to reflect the growing power of dynamic emerging market economies and said that China supported an adequately resourced IMF based on quota resources, not temporary lending arrangements.
+On IMF quotas, Yi said that IMF members needed to honour previous commitments to adjust the IMF's shareholding to reflect the growing power of dynamic emerging market economies and said that China supported an adequately resourced IMF based on quota resources, not temporary lending arrangements.

 The IMF on Friday announced that members had agreed to keep IMF lending resources at $1 trillion, through extension and a doubling of its crisis lending fund and a corresponding reduction in bilateral borrowing arrangements.
 But in a move that preserves U.S. veto power over major Fund decisions for four more years, IMF members delayed the next quota review until December 2023.